SofiaReis/django-cms/ESOF-docs/Requirements elicitation/2 - Second PA.md

 - has patch and on hold labels imply a related pull request, which must be linked-to when these labels are applied
 - component, non-critical need and miscellaneous other labels should be applied as seems appropriate

+When they recive the ticket, the first thing they do it's decide if it's a pull request or an issue.
+The acceptance means the ticket is healthy, and will have a blue label (and that means they are going somewhere).
+>- ISSUE - The bar for status: accepted is high.
+The status can be revoked at any time, and should be when appropriate.
+If the issue needs a design decision, expert opinion or more info, it can’t be accepted.
+- PULL REQUEST - When a pull request is accepted, it should become work in progress or ready for review or even ready to be merged, in those rare cases where a perfectly-formed and unimprovable pull request lands in our laps.
+As for issues, if it needs a design decision, expert opinion or more info, it can’t be accepted.

+As said before, **no issue or pull request can have both a blue (accepted) and a red, grey or black label at the same time**.

+Tickets can be accepted (blue label), rejected (black label) or marked as having critical needs (red label).

 ###2.2.
 Use Case Diagram

+Use Case Diagrams shows the system utility and purpose, specifies the system context and the functional requirements as in use cases.
+Django CMS as a content management system platform for publishing content, they have only two actores:
+>- **User**, the actor has acess to the page after register, sees the page content and can do what admin allows him to do.
+- **Admin**, the actor that generates and manages the page, and gives the user permissions.

 ![Use Case Diagram](/ESOF-docs/images/use_case.png)